 Clark Howard, Inc. respects the privacy of visitors to our site.
 Please read this Privacy Statement carefully so that you understand our privacy practices relating to information we gather through this website.

-Questions regarding privacy issues should be directed to the attention of the General Manager, Clark Howard Incorporated.
+Questions regarding privacy issues should be directed to the attention of the General Manager of Clark Howard Incorporated.
 Address is found on the “contact us” link on the site.

 Protecting the Privacy of Children

 Children should always get permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) over the Internet, to us or to anyone else.
 We won’t knowingly allow anyone under 13 to register with any of our sites or to access those features that require registration.
 If you’re under 13, please don’t provide any personally identifying information during your visit to this website.
 We also will not allow anyone under the age of 13 to register for or participate in any contest on this site.
 Some contests further restrict requirements for an entrant’s age; please refer to the specific contest rules for more details.